Bigwood Falls, late summer…

 ‘But why can’t I put everything I like in the same cookie dough?’

 ‘Because you won’t be able to recognize the different flavors when there are too many of them!
-And some flavors just don’t marry well… Let’s go and make some almond brownies… and you can pick an ingredient you think will match.’
+And some flavors just don’t marry well… Let’s make some almond brownies and you can pick an ingredient you think will match.’

 ‘Well, it goes without saying…’

-‘I thought we would wait until Christmas for those, but if we have the time…’ She smiles at the little girl, ‘… why not?’
+‘I thought we were supposed to wait until Christmas for those, but if we have the time, why not?’
+Mrs. Brown smiles down at the little girl.
+‘And these look succulent.’

 The dishwasher hiccups to a halt, leaking water onto the floor.
 Vapor rises from it when she opens the door to check what’s wrong.